Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Transformation between the orientation angles alphaS , deltaS and theta , psi

 The transformation coefficients in Eqs.~(\ref{eq_adapprox}-\ref{eq_sxapprox}) depend on the Laplace plane orientation and slightly differ for each Galilean satellite.
-Numerical values of the first order coefficients for the four Galilean satellites are listed in Table~\ref{tab_refplanes}.
-The second order transformation coefficients are usually between $-1$ and $5$.
+Numerical values of the first and second-order coefficients for the four Galilean satellites are listed in Table~\ref{tab_refplanes}.
 Similar expressions, but restricted to the first-order part of the transformation, apply to the small trends ($tr$ quantities):

 Since quadratic and Poisson terms are neglected here, their transformation relations are not given.
 Such transformations have been provided by \cite{Yse23} in the case of Mars.